-WAAAAAAAY back when Dave and I were engaged, we were thrown a very frugal, very simple, but very fun AND practical wedding shower by my parent’s church.
+Way back when Dave and I were engaged (read the engagement story — it’s so good), we were thrown a very frugal, very simple, but very fun AND practical wedding shower by my parents’ church.

-Back then, my parent’s church threw a “one-hour shower” for engaged couples, shortly before they were married.
+Back then, my parents’ church threw a “one-hour shower” for all the engaged couples shortly before they were married.
 They encouraged everyone from the church to attend, BUT they did not list the registry and instead, told people to bring a gift that was valued at $5 or less.

 At the time, Dave and I had just purchased our first house and we were in the process of quickly painting and moving furniture in before our wedding just a few weeks later.